HeisenBohr11/UHAF/about.markdown

   <div class="post-content">
     <p>My name is Neelansh Bhandari, and I am currently a rising freshman at Skyline High School in Sammamish, Washington.
 My passion for medicine drives my ambition to become a neurosurgeon.</p>

 <p>During my time at Beaver Lake Middle School, I founded and captained the Science Bowl team, leading us to 3 wins out of 4.
 Additionally, I established the Science Olympiad Club and served as its founder, while achieving significant success with two awards at the State Competition.
 I also founded and currently serve as president of our school's math club.
+With these experiences in leadership, I beleive I have the capabilities to lead events and camps such as these to make a difference in people's lives.
+I want to use my skills to encourage others to donate and create positive impacts on people's physical, mental, and emotional health.
 </p>

-<p>Active in my community, I am a member of the National Junior Honor Society (NJHS) and contribute to my school's robotics club by teaching coding.
-In addition to my academic pursuits, I hold a gray belt in Jiu Jitsu and enjoy competing regularly.
-As a Boy Scout, I find great joy in camping and hiking.
-I am also fluent in 3 languages, English, French, and Hindi.
-Alongside that, I have a working knowledge of Spanish.</p>

-<p>In my leisure time, I am an avid cricket player and devote time to reading and watching movies.
-To unwind, I practice my guitar and piano, play board games with my family, and hang out with my friends.</p>

-<p>During my time in India, I noticed a lot of poverty and people living in unfathomable conditions.
-Those people were unable to afford medical care and that is the reason why I created this organization.
-Due to this, I hope many people will be able to access the health resources they require.
+<p>Other than my leadership skills, I am also a trilingual, as I can speak English, Hindi, and French.
+This allows me to be able to communicate with different people all over the world.
+With this skill, I hope to aid people from all over the world and be able to save lives.</p>

+<p>During the last couple years, I have grown older and realized that not all people are able to access basic needs such as shelter, food, health, and clean water.
+Many peple struggle each day to find food, treatment, or even a roof to be safe under.
+It is this that brought a change in me to create this organization which will provide care to all those who need it.
 </p>

   </div>